 service: extenions: pipelines: traces: receivers: [otlp] processors: exporters: [otlp]

-The following is a complete configuration file example for a Collector instance that accepts Jaeger or OpenTelemetry trace data and exports it to Honeycomb:
+The following is a complete configuration file example for a Collector instance that accepts Jaeger and OpenTelemetry (over gRPC and HTTP) trace data and exports the data to Honeycomb:

 See the Collector documentation for more examples.